Are There Steps On How To Find A Husband?

 Candice Z. Walters stresses in her article, "Finding a Husband", that when women present clear and strong expectations of their relationships with men, their relationships are more stable and last longer because men know where the relationship is heading and how to get there.

-One of the most important things women forget in their search for a husband is to simply be themselves.
-Unfortunately, society has conditioned women to believe that they need to change or adapt themselves in order to appeal to men or be seen as desirable.
+One of the most important things women forget in their search for a husband is to be themselves simply.
+Unfortunately, society has conditioned women to believe that they need to change or adapt themselves to appeal to men or be seen as desirable.

 There is absolutely nothing wrong with wanting a husband or wanting a happy marriage.
 These can be amazing, healthy parts of life.
 However, when striving to find a husband, you should be sure that you're looking for the right reasons.
 Many people fail to realize how impactful reasons are and how greatly they can impact our outcomes.